 We spent a week in Manhattan doing a lot of walking.
 That’s what visiting a big city is basically about.
 In the previous chapter I described a wonderful walk in the park, Central Park.
 In this article we will dip into another borough of New York City, Brooklyn, and walk straight into Manhattan.

 The Brooklyn Bridge is the way to do it.
 It is a must-see in New York, and to walk across it is a must-do.

 There is no way you can skip my advice.
-This is a great walk and you get to see a number of sights along the way.
+This walk from Brooklyn to Manhattan is a great one, and you get to see a number of sights along the way.
 The bridge itself is a famous landmark and extremely photogenic, but nothing beats the Manhattan skyscraper panorama right in front of you.
 Moreover, you can do this entire trip in only 3-4 hours at a leisurely pace.